What Are Clean Car Standards?

 The Low-Emission Vehicle (LEV) standards require that automakers deliver new vehicles to Nevada that emit fewer greenhouse gases and harmful air pollutants.
 Automakers can implement existing cost-effective technologies in gas-powered cars, such as improvements in engines, transmissions, and use of lighter materials.
 Fourteen states and the District of Columbia have adopted the LEV standard, with other states also considering adopting.

 The Zero-Emission Vehicle (ZEV) program ensures that each year, automakers deliver more vehicles that are partly or fully zero emissions (such as plug-in hybrid or full electric vehicles) for sale in Nevada.
-The eleven states that have adopted the ZEV program have seen increased electric and plug-in hybrid vehicle availability as a result.
+Seventeen states and the District of Columbia are considering or have already adopted clean car standards, and have seen increased electric and plug-in hybrid vehicle availability as a result.

 Dirty cars are the top threat to air quality and the climate: